aws-samples/workshop-textract-comprehend-es/synchronous/Lab3/README.md

 ![Layer](images/layer.png)

 Scroll down and click **Add a layer**.
-In the newly opened window, select **"ElasticLibs"** in the dropdown under Name and the latest version under Version, click **Add** when it's done.
-In the function screen, click **Save** at the top.
+In the newly opened window, select **"Custom layers"**, select **"ElasticLibs"** in the dropdown under Custom layers and the latest version under Version, click **Add**.

 We'll also need to provide the URL of the ElasticSearch Domain.
 Scroll down to **Environment variables** and add the following variable (key: ELASTIC_SEARCH_HOST, value: put the *ElasticsearchDomain* URL you got from CloudFormation), and click **Save**:

 ![Environment](images/lambda_var_es_host.png)

 ## Permissions
 The function needs permissions to access ElasticSearch.
 As mentioned above, the domain is currently protected with Cognito.
-Go to [ElasticSearch service console](https://console.aws.amazon.com/es/home), select your domain, then click on **Modify access policy**
+Go to [ElasticSearch service console](https://console.aws.amazon.com/es/home), select your domain, then click **Actions** and select **Modify access policy**

 ![Elasticsearch console](images/es_console.png)